develiasdaniel/finance-ai-dashboard/README.md

 - `src/arima/run_arima_daily.py`: Predicts daily time series using automatic ARIMA.
 - `src/lstm/run_lstm_daily.py`: Predicts daily time series using a PyTorch LSTM model.

 ---

+## Datasets

+- **LSTM**: Expects files in `data/lstm_daily_dataset_{client_id}.csv`.
+  By default, the script uses one client dataset and no changes are needed for replication.
+- **ARIMA**: Uses `data/processed_expense.csv`.

+Unless you want to use your own data or change the client to analyze, **you can run each script out of the box** and replicate current results with no modification.

+---

 ## 1. How to Run `run_arima_daily.py`

 **Location:** `src/arima/run_arima_daily.py`

-This script takes a daily expense CSV file and fits an automatic ARIMA model to predict the next day's expense.
+This script takes the default daily expense CSV file (`data/processed_expense.csv`) and fits an automatic ARIMA model to predict the next day’s expense.
 Preprocessing includes options for outlier handling and target transformation.

 ### Example usage:
 ```bash